creepoff1/assigment/Testing_Assignment_CodeLock_Plugin.md

 	private String myText;
 }
 ```
-Region 	```private String myText;``` is locked
+-	The region ```private String myText;``` is locked
 ### STR:
-IDE -> Project tree menu -> Select Class1 in tree -> Open Class1 to edit -> mark string "private String myText;" -> Right click -> 	CodeLock -> Lock Region
+-	Open the Project tree
+-	Open Class1 in the editing window
+-	Highlight the line ```private String myText;```
+-	Right-click on the line ```private String myText;```
+-	Select "CodeLock" from context menu
+-	Select "Lock region" from context menu
 ### Result:
 Check Codelock tool window ->  Regions

-2 same regions are shows
+A region with the same "from" and "length" values has been added again
 ### Expected result:
-It's impossible to add the same region twice
+It should be impossible to add duplicate regions

-## 6. Goto for Regions.
-The cursor is not set at the beginning or end of the locked region
+## 6. GoTo for regions, the cursor should be placed at the beginning or end of the locked region
 ### Preconditions:
-Project contains class "Class1" with following code:
+-	The project contains a class named "Class1" with the following code:
 ```
 package mypackage;